homebase-id/odin-js/README.md

 [![CI Build](https://github.com/YouFoundation/dotyoucore-js/actions/workflows/ci.yml/badge.svg)](https://github.com/YouFoundation/dotyoucore-js/actions/workflows/ci.yml)

-This repo contains the various apps and libraries that are maintaned by Odin.
-The libraries can be easily consumed by other app developers that want to work with a Odin Identity backend.
+This repo contains the various apps and libraries that are maintaned by Homebase.
+The libraries can be easily consumed by other app developers that want to work with a Homebase Identity backend.

 ## Apps